ESCAP-SD/bangkokgeospatialsae/README.md

-# Bangkok Workshops
+# Small area estimation using earth observation data
+## Regional Workshop for Asia and the Pacific

-- This repository includes all of the material for the UN Workshops in October in Bangkok.
+This repository includes all of the material for the workshop on SAE using earth observation, organised by ESCAP Statistics Division, in partnership with UNICEF South Asia and UNSD, on 21-25 October 2024 in Bangkok, Thailand.
+Details of the workshop are available in the [concept note](https://escap-sd.github.io/bangkokgeospatialsae/intro.html).

-  - This material includes my slides (with all of the example code) and all of the data I'll be showing you.
+The material includes the slides (with all of the example code) and all of the data used for the practical exercises.

-- You can find the slides in the following locations:
+You can find the slides in the following locations:
   - Introduction (SAE and R)
     - [Intro slides](https://escap-sd.github.io/bangkokgeospatialsae/intro.html)
   - Vector data (shapefiles) and coordinate reference systems